 The following inherited syndromes or gene changes increase the risk of pheochromocytoma or paraganglioma:

 Some tumors do not make extra adrenaline or noradrenaline and do not cause signs and symptoms.
 These tumors are sometimes found when a lump forms in the neck or when a test or procedure is done for another reason.
 Signs and symptoms of pheochromocytoma and paraganglioma occur when too much adrenaline or noradrenaline is released into the blood.
 These and other signs and symptoms may be caused by pheochromocytoma and paraganglioma or by other conditions.
-Check with your doctor if you have any of the following:
+Check with your doctor if you have:

 The most common sign is high blood pressure that may be hard to control.
 Very high blood pressure can cause serious health problems such as irregular heartbeat, heart attack, stroke, or death.